sharma-kk/sharma-kk.github.io/_pages/isro.md

     The cryogenic upper stage of GSLV Mk3.
 The thermal screen is placed on top of the $LH_2$ tank of this stage.
 Picture credits: <a href="https://www.isro.gov.in/mission_GSAT-19_Gallery.html">ISRO</a>
 </div>

-I was involved in the design, finite element analysis, and testing of the thermal screen.
+I was involved in the design, Finite Element Analysis, and testing of the thermal screen.

 #### 4. Structural analysis of reusable launch vehicle's wing

 The wing leading edge of ISRO's `reusable launch vehicle` (RLV) experiences aerodynamic, thermal and inertial loads during its flight.
-I was involved in the structural analysis (using finite element analysis) and testing of the realized wing leading edge hardware.
+I was involved in the thermo-structural analysis (using Finite Element Analysis) and testing of the realized wing-leading-edge hardware.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">